aleszilagyi/everis_bcamp_homepage_instagram/README.md

 ## :bookmark: About

-Simple Home-page Instagram clone project, as a way of learning and improving the use of flexbox in CSS, through the course "Recreating the Instagram homepage", in the bootcamp "everis FullStack Developer" at [Digital Innovation One] (https://web.digitalinnovation.one/), taught by [Gabriela Pinheiro] (https://github.com/SpruceGabriela).
+Simple Home-page Instagram clone project, as a way of learning and improving the use of flexbox in CSS, through the course "Recreating the Instagram homepage", in the bootcamp "everis FullStack Developer" at [Digital Innovation One](https://web.digitalinnovation.one/), taught by [Gabriela Pinheiro](https://github.com/SpruceGabriela).

 ## :rocket: Stack